-These questions are common questions district personnel need to address before designing their identification process for their highly capable program.
+These common questions need to be addressed by district personnel before designing their identification process.

-- 1. What constitutes the multiple criteria you will use to guide your decision making identification processes? - 2.
-Why do you look at different pieces of evidence and how might this information help you to build student profiles to support the educational decisions you will make to guide student learning. - 3.
+- 1. What constitutes the multiple criteria you will use to guide your decision making during the identification processes? - 2.
+Why do you look at different pieces of evidence?
+How might this information help you to build student profiles to support the educational decisions you make to guide student learning? - 3.
 Is your district struggling with the mandate to use multiple criteria in your screening, assessment, and identification decisions?
 If so, what changes can be made? - 4.
 Are there wrong and right ways to use multiple criteria for selection of students for services in highly capable programs? - 5.
 Can cut-off scores be used for screening students as sole indicators for further evaluation? - 6.
 Can districts use three out of four data points to identify students if none of the data points include an ability test?

-Before we continue our discussion about the use of multiple criteria, it is important to review the key understandings about identification, which include:
+Before we continue our discussion about the use of multiple criteria, it is important to review the key understandings about identification:

 - 1. The purpose of identifying students as highly capable is to match student strengths to student services that support them as continuous learners. - 2.
 Most highly capable students have learning needs for challenge and continued growth. - 3.
 Identification is about identifying students for services and not about labeling a child.
 We are identifying students for the services they need based on assessment data.
-The emphasis should be placed on the educational continuum of services K-12 that particular students will require that exceed the instructional levels of their chronological peers. - 4.
-Students' educational needs often change and services will continually need to be reviewed to ensure a proper match between the services and their academic and social needs.
+The emphasis should be placed on the educational continuum of services K-12 that particular students will require that exceed the instructional levels of their peers. - Students' educational needs often change and services will continually need to be reviewed to ensure a proper match between the services and their academic and social needs.

-Callahan, Renzulli, Delcourt, & Hertberg-Davis (2013) bring to our attention that, traditionally, the process of identification has focused on selecting students and labeling them gifted, when a better approach would be documenting specific student strengths by preparing student profiles that direct our efforts toward designing appropriately matched student services aligned to these strengths.
+Callahan, Renzulli, Delcourt, & Hertberg-Davis (2013) bring to our attention that, traditionally, the process of identification has focused on selecting students and labeling them gifted.
+However, a better approach would be to document specific student strengths by preparing student profiles that direct our efforts toward designing appropriately matched student services aligned to these strengths.

 Callahan, C. M., Renzulli, J. S., Delcourt, M. A. B., & Hertberg-Davis, H. L. (2013).
 Considerations for identification of gifted and talented students: An introduction to identification.
 In C. M. Callahan & H. L. Hertberg-Davis (Eds.), Fundamentals of gifted education: Considering multiple perspectives (pp. 83-91).
 New York: Routledge, Taylor and Francis Group.